ArghadeepNath/TurnCraft/Proposed System Context/GitWorldSyncMod.md

 - Investigate possibility of partial world state transfers (only changed regions).
 - Consider direct integration with popular hosting providers for temporary server hosting.
 - Note that the external LauncherCLI component has been removed in favor of fully integrated in-game GUI.
+- Implement multi-factor authentication for sensitive operations.
+- Consider implementing token revocation lists for handling lost/stolen tokens.
+- Research options for offline authentication when coordination server is unavailable.
+- Design a permission hierarchy system for more granular access control.
+- Implement audit logging for access control changes and token usage.

 ## Potential Challenges
 - Handling large world files efficiently with Git.